elauzel/ToyCommander/README.md

 2) Add tracer bullets to machine gun - bullet prefab needs instantiation and refinement

-*3) Halos over network

-4) Tank still pulls to the right when moving forward
+3) Tank still pulls to the right when moving forward

-5) Put paintings in Kitchen and Living Room
+4) Auto-Upright script for Vehicles

---- Jay
+--- Environment

 1) Fix Fireplace Mantle, Solo Cup PREFAB, Bookcase

-2) Auto-Upright script for Vehicles
+2) Put paintings in Kitchen and Living Room